doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/doofinder-for-woocommerce)

 == Changelog ==

-= 2.4.5 =
-- Applied WooCommerce autoformatter to format part of the PHP code according to WordPress and WooCommerce standards.

 = 2.4.4 =
 - Array initialization bugfix.